-Furthermore, when police do make an arrest for domestic violence, its usually based on no evidence and even less investigation work.
-With this area of law being laden with mistakes by law enforcement, its important to have a competent criminal defense lawyer in your corner to challenge such accusations.
+Furthermore, when police do make an arrest for domestic violence, it’s usually based on little to no evidence and even less investigation work.
+With this area of law being laden with mistakes by law enforcement, it’s important to have a competent criminal defense lawyer in your corner to challenge such accusations.

 What is Family/Domestic Violence?

-For assault to be classified as a family violence case, the incident doesn’t have to occur between immediate family members, and there isn’t necessarily a standard for physical violence.
+For an assault to be classified as a family violence case, the incident doesn’t necessarily have to occur between immediate family members.
+Furthermore, there isn’t necessarily a standard for physical violence.